-It's an incident that's having an effect even in the St. Louis area, including the Dar-Ul-Salam Mosque in West County, at Weidman and Manchester Roads.
-It's the Islamic Foundation of Greater St. Louis's largest Muslim mosque.
+It's an incident that's having an effect even in the St. Louis area, including the in West County, at Weidman and Manchester Roads.
+It's the 's largest Muslim mosque.

-Ghazala Hayat with the Islamic Foundation of Greater St. Louis tells Patch that although Sikhism and Islam are very different religions, they share some similarities the news is sure to affect West County mosque members.
+Ghazala Hayat with the tells Patch that although Sikhism and Islam are very different religions, they share some similarities the news is sure to affect West County mosque members.

 "I'm sure everybody is shocked," Hayat tells Patch.
 "First we don't know who did this or why they did it.
 Just a senseless loss of human life."